10 Humorous & Helpful Tips To Improve Your Travel Photography!

 5) Conquer your fear & dare to be bold in the process

 I’m shy by nature.
 I used to hate taking photos of people.
-What I’ve come to realize is that by stepping out of my comfort zone personally it’s had an equal if not great effect on my photography.
-I now take shots of people with confidence – both in candid situations and with posed portraits.
+The thought of pointing my camera at a stranger made me uncomfortable.
+What I’ve come to realize is that by stepping out of my comfort zone personally, it’s had an equal, if not greater, effect on my photography.
+I now take shots of people with confidence—both in candid situations and with posed portraits.

 4) Hitting the bullseye is great in darts, not as ideal in photography

-If you’re nailing the bullseye time and again with precision one might call you a talented shot in darts.
-In photography if your subject is situated in the dead centre of all of your shots chances are you’re taking lousy photos.
-Compositional dos, such as the rule of thirds suggest one place their subject away from the centre.
+If you’re nailing the bullseye time and again with precision, one might call you a talented shot in darts.
+In photography, if your subject is situated in the dead center of all of your shots, chances are you’re taking less interesting photos.
+Compositional dos, such as the rule of thirds, suggest one place their subject away from the center.

-It’s certainly ‘just fine’ to have your subject positioned dead centre from time to time, but one thing I’ve noticed about some galleries from those just taking up the hobby, is that this is happening far too often.
+It’s certainly “just fine” to have your subject positioned dead center from time to time, but one thing I’ve noticed about some galleries from those just taking up the hobby is that this is happening far too often.

 3) Notice the world in a different way

-Do you remember when you bought that shirt you thought was unique only find out every 10th person you passed down the street seemed to also be wearing it.
+Do you remember when you bought that shirt you thought was unique, only to find out every 10th person you passed down the street seemed to also be wearing it?
 Quickly look around the room where you’re reading this article right now and notice something red.
 Have you found something yet?

 2) Reduce the shots of YOU